ecell-woxsen/ecell_report/README.md

 This app uses Next.js 16 `proxy.ts`, not the older `middleware.ts` convention.
 The Proxy file protects all non-public app routes with Clerk and redirects signed-in users away from auth routes.

-Backend permission checks currently protect the report and comment workflow:
+Backend permission checks currently protect the report, comment, and attendance workflow:

 - Report managers must be approved department heads or team leads for their own department, or approved leadership users managing reports across departments.
 - Leadership users can view all reports, create/edit reports across departments, access analytics, and comment on report sections.